 Specialty food retailer Mouth celebrates the holiday by creating a limited-edition Halloween gift bag filled with ghoulish delights, such as ghost-shaped chocolates.
 Don’t know who to send the gift bag to?
 Mouth offers a few Halloween-inspired suggestions, such as “your office-mate who comes to work in costume.”

 Subject line: Halloween treats have arrived!

-Modcloth tempts their subscribers with new products in their Halloween shop, and their email imagery backs it up.
+ModCloth tempts their subscribers with new products in their Halloween shop, and their email imagery backs it up.
 Notice this email does not contain an offer.

-© 2014, Kim Stiglitz.
+© 2017 – 2018, Contributing Author.
 All rights reserved.